 You probably thought that I had some secret weapon to keep my Seasonal Sales Slump at bay, but it is really that simple – it’s all about showing real gratitude.
 And that shouldn't be season specific.
 You should be building connections all year round.

-When you’re genuine with and truly grateful for your clients, or anyone you cross paths with, you will be remembered.
+When you’re genuine with and truly grateful for your clients, or anyone you cross paths with, you'll be remembered.
 And the effect is more impactful than a few quick sales in December.

 Full disclosure: Sometimes I still have lower sales in December, but my gratitude approach helps me manage my anxiety about it, knowing I am ready to hit the ground running for a lucrative January, and that I’m sowing long-term seeds for fruitful relationships.